 The import duties and taxes assessed in Iceland on imported used vehicles from the United States and elsewhere are moderate in scope.
 While not as inexpensive as other countries, they’re not wholly prohibitive.

-All vehicles imported into Iceland from the United States and elsewhere are subject to an excise duty.
-This duty varies depending upon the engine capacity of the imported vehicle.
-For vehicles that have an engine capacity that is less than or equal to 2000 cc, the excise duty is 30% of the CIF.
-For vehicles that have an engine capacity of greater than 3000 cc, the excise duty is 45% of the CIF.
+All vehicles imported into Iceland from the United States and elsewhere are subject to excise duty.
+This duty varies depending on the engine capacity of the imported vehicle.
+For vehicles with an engine capacity less than or equal to 2000cc, the excise duty is 30% of the CIF.
+For vehicles that have an engine capacity of greater than 3000 ccs, the excise duty is 45% of the CIF.

 In addition to the excise duty, there is also a Value Added Tax (VAT) assessed by Icelandic customs.
-This VAT is equal to 24.5% of the sum of the CIF value of the vehicle and the total excise duty paid.
+This VAT equals 24.5% of the sum of the CIF value of the vehicle and the total excise duty paid.

-Aside from the VAT, there is also a weight tax assessed on all motor vehicles in the country that is payable upfront and then every six months thereafter.
+Aside from the VAT, there is also a weight tax assessed on all motor vehicles in the country.
+This is payable upfront and then every six months thereafter.
 This weight tax is calculated as follows:

 - Up to 1000 kg: 6.83 krónur per kg

 - From 1000 kg to 3000 kg: 9.21 krónur per kg

 - Every tonne above 3000 kg: 2,277 krónur per tonne

 The minimum weight tax is currently 3,416 krónur.
 The maximum weight tax that can be assessed is currently 41,193 krónur.
 In addition to this, a disposal fee is also payable every six months, including upon import.
 This disposal fee is currently 350 krónur.